 What's the Best Way to Fight Debit Card Chargebacks?

 That's often easier said than done, however, as the details of what evidence will be seen as compelling and how the representment package must be put together for the best chance of success can be difficult to discern.
 That's why many merchants choose to outsource the job to a professional chargeback management company, which can fight chargebacks with a much higher success rate.

 Here's the good news about debit cards: Because of the differences between debit card chargebacks and credit card chargebacks from the customer's perspective, it may be easier to steer your customers toward not turning issues with debit card purchases into chargebacks in the first place.

-Without question, the best thing you can do is provide top-notch customer service, so that when a customer feels like something has gone awry with a transaction they're more likely to take it up with you and ask for a refund before they complain to their issuing bank.
+Without question, the best thing you can do is provide top-notch customer service.
+When a customer feels like something has gone awry with a transaction, they're more likely to take it up with you and ask for a refund before they complain to their issuing bank.

 Clearly articulated, readily accessible explanations of your policies in regard to returns, exchanges, and authorization holds can also help.
 Unexpected charges can be especially troubling for debit card users, so make sure your customers are fully informed about automatic charges, variable subscription amounts, fees, and anything else that might catch them off guard.

-Your best practices for avoiding debit card chargebacks will also help you avoid credit card chargebacks—and when prevention isn't enough, you'll want a chargeback management firm in your corner, to help you win challenges and arbitration.
+Your best practices for avoiding debit card chargebacks will also help you avoid credit card chargebacks—and when prevention isn't enough, you'll want a chargeback management firm in your corner to help you fight these chargebacks and win.

-Want to stop the ever-growing chargeback trend and protect your revenues?
-Disputes don't need to be part of your accounting.
+Want to stop the ever-growing chargeback trend and protect your revenue?
 Rather than write chargebacks off as a cost of doing business, download this guide and learn how to prevent them altogether.